 4.1 Submit your station to Internet Radio Directories

-Airtime Pro’s TuneIn integration also opens an opportunity to have your station listed on the most popular mobile radio app on the planet!
+For a more comprehensive list of directories, take a look at our Top 14 radio directories blog post.
+Airtime Pro’s TuneIn integration also enables you to list your station on the most popular mobile radio app on the web.

 4.2 Start a blog